School Handbook

 Fine Arts performances are an integral part of the education provided at CCS.
 Attendance at scheduled performances is a requirement for the class.
 Any student absent from a performance will receive a failing grade for that performance.

 Students who are tardy or absent to the performance must provide a written explanation from a parent explaining the nature of the tardy or absence.
-Please note that it is the student’s responsibility, not the teacher’s, to have a note explaining the reason for an absence or tardy.
+Please note that it is the student’s responsibility to turn in a note explaining the reason for an absence or tardy.

 SENIOR TRIP ATTENDANCE

 This trip represents the culmination of a student’s time at Calvary.
 This is not only a time of fun but also a time of spiritual growth and reflection as we consider what we’ve accomplished and what the future holds.
-This is a required trip, and absence will not be excused and will incur an academic penalty.
+This is a required trip, and absence will not be excused and will incur an academic penalty and face suspension.

 PARTICIPATION IN EXTRACURRICULAR ACTIVITIES AFTER AN ABSENCE